JSBmanD/docs/pages/dashboard/app-view.md

   </tr>
 </table>

+[block:callout]
+{
+  "type": "info",
-!!! info "App Entity Access vs App-level Settings"
-	Despite the similar nomenclature, App Entity Access (this page) should not be confused with [App-level Settings](/dashboard/app-level-access/) that control functionality once viewing the dashboard via the app entity.
+  "title": "App Entity Access vs App-level Settings", "body": "Despite the similar nomenclature, App Entity Access (this page) should not be confused with [App-level Settings](/dashboard/app-level-access/) that control functionality once viewing the dashboard via the app entity."
+}
+[/block]

 ## Agencies in App View